Lithuanian literature: Latin language

 The title page of Radivilias (1592, Vilnius).
 The poem celebrating commander Mikalojus Radvila Rudasis (1512–1584) and recounts the famous victory of Lithuanian armed forces over Moscow troops (1564).

 A wealth of Lithuanian literature was written in Latin, the main scholarly language in the Middle Ages.
 The edicts of the Lithuanian King Mindaugas are the prime example of literature of this kind.
 The Letters of Gediminas are another crucial heritage of the Lithuanian Latin writings.

 One of the first Lithuanian authors who wrote in Latin was Nicolaus Hussovianus (about 1480 – after 1533).
 His poem Carmen de statura, feritate ac venatione bisontis (A Song about the Appearance, Savagery and Hunting of the Bison), published in 1523, describes the Lithuanian landscape, way of life and customs, touches on existing political problems and reflects the clash of paganism and Christianity.

 Joannes Vislicensis (1485–1520) wrote Bellum Prutenum (Prussian war), an epic poem which was dedicated to the Battle of Grunwald against the Teutonic order.

 A person under the pseudonym Michalo Lituanus (about 1490 – 1560) wrote a treatise De moribus tartarorum, lituanorum et moscorum (On the Customs of Tatars, Lithuanians and Muscovites) in the middle of the 16th century, but it was not published until 1615.

 Petrus Roysius (about 1505 – 1571), was a lawyer and poet of Spanish birth who became an extraordinary figure in the cultural life of Lithuania in the 16th century.
 Augustinus Rotundus (about 1520 – 1582) was a publicist, lawyer, and mayor of Vilnius, who wrote a history of Lithuania in Latin around the year 1560 (no known manuscript has survived).
 Jonas Radvanas, a humanist poet of the second half of the 16th century, wrote an epic poem imitating the Aeneid of Vergil.
 His Radivilias, intended as the Lithuanian national epic, was published in Vilnius in 1588.

 Laurentius Boierus (about 1561–1619) was a poet of Swedish descent, who graduated from the University of Vilnius.
-His main work is Carolomachia – a poem dedicated to the victory of Lithuanians over Sweden's army in the Battle of Kircholm in 1605.
+His main work is Carolomachia – a poem dedicated to the Lithuanian victory over the Swedish Army in the Battle of Kircholm in 1605.
 The poem was written and published in 1606 - just after one year of the event.
-The poem celebrated Grand Hetman (polemarchos as referred to in the poem) of Lithuania Jan Karol Chodkiewicz and the Lithuanian army.
+The poem celebrated Lithuanian Grand Hetman (polemarchos as referred to in the poem) Jan Karol Chodkiewicz and the Lithuanian army.
 Many interesting battle details were attested in his poem, also one of the first mentionings of the Lithuanian battle cry - muški! (caede!, defeat!)